authenticate/GWEN/README.md

 Building
 ========

-For my personal projects, I build projects with CMake.
-So, I don't have any solution files to upload which would be of any value.
+For my personal projects, I use CMake.
+So, I do not have any solution files to upload which would be of any value.
 However, I included a sample CMakeLists file to act as a starting point.
 You will need to modify it to operate in your CMake ecosystem.
+In addition, you could use the sample CMakeLists file as a guide to integrate the files into your build environment.
+Sorry. :(

 Integrating
 ===========